thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/getting-started.md

 You can start publishing and subscribing to topics immediately using these credentials.
 To access the TBMQ UI and explore sessions, subscriptions, and other features, [sign up](https://demo.tbmq.io/signup){:target="_blank"} for a free account.

+{% capture demo_note %}
-**Note:** The demo instance provides read-only access to the UI.
+The demo instance provides read-only access to the UI.
 You can observe all sessions, subscriptions, and broker statistics, but cannot modify configurations.

-If you prefer to run TBMQ locally with full administrative access, proceed to the [Install TBMQ locally](#install-tbmq-locally) section.
+If you prefer to run TBMQ locally with full administrative access, proceed to the [Install TBMQ locally](#install-tbmq-{{tbmqSuffixLc}}-locally) section.
+{% endcapture %}
+{% include templates/info-banner.md content=demo_note %}

 ## Install TBMQ {{tbmqSuffix}} locally